ZacharyHeras/ball-and-pipe-q-learning-control-system/README.md

 decides a next action by either referencing the Q-table or at random, and then updates the Q-values accordingly.

 ## Code Use Guide
+In order to use the code, you must download the entire repo, and run the real_world.m script.
+For this script to work, make sure to set your device COM port directly by finding the com port for the B&P system in your device manager.